RAHoebe/WQV-Viewer/README.md

 - ✅ Automatic clean-up of the corrupt ``DBLK`` chunk found in colour JPEG exports
 - ✅ Understands ``WQVLinkDB.PDB`` archives and extracts every embedded frame
 - ✅ Responsive PyQt6 UI with thumbnail list, dual-pane preview, metadata pane, and PNG export
-- ✅ Built-in 2×/3×/4× upscalers (nearest, bilinear, bicubic, Lanczos) plus an AI option powered by Real-ESRGAN (2×/4×) with manual GPU/CPU selection and automatic fallback
+- ✅ Built-in 2×/3×/4×/6x upscalers (nearest, bilinear, bicubic, Lanczos) plus an AI option powered by Real-ESRGAN (2×/4×) with manual GPU/CPU selection and automatic fallback
-- ✅ Reuses the original toolbar iconography for a touch of nostalgia
+- ✅ Custom toolbar and application icons inspired by the original wrist camera aesthetic
 - ✅ Automated unit tests covering the parser and a GUI smoke test

+The AI upscaling pipeline builds on the upstream [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) project and bundles its pretrained weights for convenience.

 ## Project layout

 ```
-python_viewer/
+WQV-Viewer/
 ├── README.md               # This document
 ├── pyproject.toml          # Project metadata & dependencies
-├── resources/              # Toolbar icons copied from the Java viewer
+├── resources/              # Custom toolbar & application icons
 ├── tests/                  # Pytest test-suite and sample assets
 └── wqv_viewer/             # Runtime package (parser + GUI)
 ```

 ## Getting started

 Ensure you have Python 3.9+ with pip available.
-From the ``python_viewer`` folder install the package in editable mode (this pulls in Pillow, PyQt6 and pytest):
+From the ``WQV-Viewer`` folder install the package in editable mode (this pulls in Pillow, PyQt6 and pytest):